runirudh/US-traffic-accidents/README.md

 - Model does not have a high utility.
 McFadden R^2 is very low.

-**1. Accident severity levels are high on interstate highways
+**1. Accident severity levels are high on interstate highways**

 <img width="687" alt="Screen Shot 2022-01-15 at 11 48 50 AM" src="https://user-images.githubusercontent.com/96305841/149630244-ed68ac86-14a3-468b-bdb3-382761251832.png">

-**2. Most values are significant(p values) .
+**2**.
+Most values are significant(p values) .
 Insignificant in Timezone level coefs could be explained by the skewing in timezone distribution.

   <img width="942" alt="Screen Shot 2022-01-15 at 10 03 49 AM" src="https://user-images.githubusercontent.com/96305841/149630616-981b252a-4d4e-40ff-b62a-268c695cb2c2.png">